 The wingers in this formation are far more attack-minded than traditional ones and often have minimal defensive duties in their own half.

 Although, these players are usually key to a high press – a staple of the modern game.
 Examples of inverted wingers are Gareth Bale, Arjen Robben, Frank Ribery, Eden Hazard, and Megan Rapinoe.

 Here are some highlights of Bale and Robben;

 #9 Center-Forward – Striker (CF-ST)

 The center forward is usually the main goalscorer in a team, particularly in a 4-4-2 set-up where they play behind a second striker or attacking midfielder.
 The role of a CF has never been one-dimensional.

-Certain body types, physical attributes, as well as playing styles suit different roles.
-Some CFs like to receive the ball with their back to goal, allowing them to hold up possession with a view to turning their defender or linking up with a team-mate.
-Others prefer to play on the shoulder of a defender, making runs in behind the defense at every opportunity.
+Certain body types, physical attributes, and playing styles suit different roles.
+Some CFs like to receive the ball with their back to goal, allowing them to hold up possession with a view to turning their defender or linking up with a teammate.

 ‘Target men’ are usually tall, physical players who thrive on crosses into the box and duels with defenders.
 The elite center-forward can fulfill several of these roles.

 In some formations, we see players operating as a ‘false 9’, where they appear as the main striker but actually operate as a playmaking number 10.